AlexMigirov/Water-Pouring-Fullness-Detection/README.md

 •	10,416 rows, 27 numeric features, 0 missing values
 •	Class imbalance (Task A): 97.04 % Not Full / 2.96 % Full
 •	Group K-Fold: 60 recordings → 5 folds of 12 recordings each
+## 📋 MFCC Table explanation
+MFCC_1: The Spectral Envelope (Formant Structure)
+This is usually the most important coefficient and carries the most information.

+Physical Meaning: It represents the broad, overall shape of the frequency spectrum.
+It captures the balance between low-frequency energy (bass) and high-frequency energy (treble).

+In our project: As the water rises, the empty space in the cup decreases.
+A large empty cup emphasizes lower frequencies, while a nearly full cup emphasizes higher, "tinnier" frequencies.
+MFCC_1 is highly sensitive to this shift in the overall balance of sound.

+MFCC_2: Spectral Tilt (Brightness/Sharpness)
+Physical Meaning: MFCC_2 often correlates with the "spectral tilt."
+It indicates whether energy is concentrated in the lower frequencies (a "dark" or muffled sound) or the higher frequencies (a "bright" or sharp sound).

+In our project: The sound of water hitting plastic might be duller (lower MFCC_2) compared to the sharp, crisp sound of water hitting thick glass (higher MFCC_2).
+It helps the model distinguish between cup materials.

+MFCC_3 & MFCC_4: Finer Spectral Details
+Physical Meaning: As you move to higher coefficients (3, 4, 5, etc.), they represent increasingly finer details and "ripples" in the spectral envelope.
+They capture the specific resonant peaks (formants) created by the physical shape of the object making the sound.

+In our project: These coefficients might capture the specific acoustic difference between a "tall, thin glass" and a "short, wide ceramic mug," even if both are half-full.

+MFCC_5 through MFCC_13: The Nuances
+Physical Meaning: These higher coefficients capture very fast, fine-grained variations in the spectrum.
+In human speech, they help distinguish between subtle consonant sounds.

+1. Standard Deviation (Std) — The "Turbulence" Feature Mathematical Meaning: It measures how much the MFCC values fluctuate or bounce around the average within that 300ms window.

+Physical Meaning: Standard Deviation represents the acoustic texture or turbulence of the sound.

+In Our Project: * A perfectly smooth, laminar pour into a glass will have a very stable frequency, resulting in a low Std.

+If the pour is splashy, bubbly, or hitting the sides of the cup erratically, the spectrum will jump around rapidly, resulting in a high Std.

+Why the ML model needs it: It helps the model differentiate between the chaotic splashing noise of the water hitting the bottom of an empty cup vs. the smoother, resonant hum of the cup filling up.

+2. Delta (Δ) — The "Velocity" Feature
+Mathematical Meaning: Delta is the first derivative (the trajectory or slope) of the MFCCs.
+It calculates the exact rate of change of the frequencies from one frame to the next.

+Physical Meaning: Delta represents the velocity of the acoustic shift.
+It tells us not just what the sound is, but where it is going and how fast it is getting there.

+In Our Project: * During the middle of the pour, the pitch rises steadily and smoothly.
+The Delta will be positive, but relatively small and stable.

+The "Fullness" Trigger: In the final 0.5 seconds of the pour, the remaining empty space in the cup vanishes rapidly, causing the pitch to hook upwards violently.
+At this exact moment, the Delta value will spike massively.

+Why the ML model needs it: Delta is arguably the most powerful feature for detecting Is_Full = 1.
+The ML model learns to look for this sudden, aggressive acceleration in the MFCCs to know exactly when to stop the water.

+In our project: While they carry less overall "weight" than the first four, they contain the subtle acoustic textures (like the difference between a smooth pour and a slightly bubbly or turbulent pour) that give Machine Learning models the extra edge to achieve 95%+ accuracy.
 ## 🧩 Cup Classes
 Class	Recording Range	Windows	Avg Duration
 Thick_Glass	1 – 15	2,239	~14.5 s